Architect: job description

 - writing and presenting reports, proposals, applications and contracts

-- choosing the materials to be used and specifying the requirements for the project
+- specifying the requirements for the project

 - adapting plans according to circumstances and resolving any problems that may arise during construction